liarokapisv/nix-opengl-driver/README.md

   tmpfiles            Print the tmpfiles.d rule for `/run/opengl-driver` tmpfiles-install    Install & apply the tmpfiles.d rule (creates `/run/opengl-driver`)
-  tmpfiles-uninstall  Remove the tmpfiles.d rule service             Print the systemd oneshot-sync service unit to stdout service-install     Install & enable the systemd oneshot-sync service service-uninstall   Disable & remove the systemd oneshot-sync service install             Install both the tmpfiles rule (and apply it) and the on-boot sync service uninstall           Uninstall all state, GC-root, tmpfiles rule, and service state               Dump the raw JSON state file (or its backup)
+  tmpfiles-uninstall  Remove the tmpfiles.d rule service             Print the systemd oneshot service unit to stdout service-install     Install & enable the systemd oneshot service service-uninstall   Disable & remove the systemd oneshot service install             Install both the tmpfiles rule (and apply it) and the on-boot sync service uninstall           Uninstall all state, GC-root, tmpfiles rule, and service state               Dump the raw JSON state file (or its backup)